shenyang1981/shRNAscreen/README.md

 # shRNAscreen
 A computational pipeline for analyzing shRNA-Seq generated from in vivo shRNA screen.
+All 19-mers were firstly extracted from short reads of shRNA-Seq and collapsed, then searching against annotation of shRNAs sequence using R package "stringdist" with mismatches allowed.

 ## Getting Started